-The treatment process consists of groundwater being pumped from the aguifer through packed tower aeration.
+The treatment process consists of groundwater being pumped from the aquifer through packed tower aeration.
 Chlorine is then added for disinfection.
-We carefully monitor the amount of chlorine, adding the lowest quantity necessary to protect the safety of your water without compromising taste.
+We carefully monitor the amount of chlorine, adding the lowest quantity necessary to protect the safety of your water.
 Well field #4 near Prentice Road has provisions in place for granular activated carbon adsorption (filtration), if ever required.
-Fluoride (used to prevent tooth decay) and a corrosion inhibitor contamination from cross-connections

-(used to protect distribution system pipes and household pipes) are added before the water is pumped to water storage tanks and into vour home or business.
+Fluoride (used to prevent tooth decay) and a corrosion inhibitor (used to protect distribution system pipes and household pipes) are added before the water is pumped to water storage tanks and into your home or